 The Ascension of Jesus is problematic.
 We in the church tend to focus on the life, the death and the resurrection of Jesus, but apart from the line in the Apostle's creed - "he ascended into heaven, and sits at the right hand of the Father" - we don't pay much attention to his Ascension.
-Some of that lack of attention to this event showed up recently with the commotion over the "discovery" of what are claimed to be the bones of Jesus - and his family - near Jerusalem.
+Some of that lack of attention to this event showed up a few years ago with a flap over the "discovery" of what are claimed to be the bones of Jesus - and his family - near Jerusalem.
 I once heard one of the Rev. Dr.'s in our Presbytery state in a sermon that if this discovery were real it would pose a challenge to the Resurrection.
 Unnhhh, no, not really.
-You see, if the discovery of the bones should ever prove to be real, that would support that Jesus lived, and wouldn't challenge the Resurrection at all, but it would seriously challenge the claim that Jesus ascended directly into heaven.
+You see, if the discovery of the bones should ever prove to be real, that would support that Jesus lived and wouldn't necessarily challenge the Resurrection at all, but it would seriously challenge the claim that Jesus ascended directly into heaven.

 However, the 'discovery' of those bones was more of a publicity stunt to launch a movie and book than it was serious archeology, and so we can continue to hear Luke's account of this event with confidence.
-And once again it is the little detail that provides the human reality of this story, in particular the detail at the end when the two men in white robes asked the disciples, "Men of Galilee, why do you stand looking up toward heaven?"
-This is not an uncommon reaction - for example watching an airplane that is carrying a relative or friend, a loved one, fly out of sight?
-I'm sure you've done that, whether it was an airplane, or a ship disappearing over the horizon, or a car driving away into the distance on the prairie.
+And once again it is the little detail that provides both the human reality of this story and an important messge.
+I refer to the detail at the end when the two men in white robes asked the disciples, "Men of Galilee, why do you stand looking up toward heaven?"
+Theirs is not an uncommon reaction - repeated for example by someone watching an airplane carrying a relative or friend, a loved one, fly out of sight?
+You may well have done that, whether it was an airplane, or a ship disappearing over the horizon, or a car driving away into the distance on the prairie.
 We stand and watch, and watch, and watch, because breaking off the watching acknowledges that they are finally gone and we may never see them again.
+Until the two angels appeared to disrupt them the disciples were similarly stuck - standing watching and watching and watching, unable or unwilling to acknowledge that that part of the faith journey was over.

-And until the two angels appeared to disrupt them, that's how the disciples were stuck - standing watching and watching and watching, unable or unwilling to acknowledge that that part of the faith journey was over.
-How often does that happen to Christians today?
-How often do today's "friends of God" get stuck looking back at the "glory" days of the first exciting encounter with Christ, unable or unwilling to acknowledge that it is time to move on, to stop staring back and wishing it could be the way it used to be?
-Sadly, too often.
+But there's a problem: how often is that still the reaction of Christians today?
+How often do today's "friends of God" get stuck looking back at the "glory" days of the first exciting encounter with Christ, unable or unwilling to acknowledge that things have changed, that it is time to move on, time to stop staring back and wishing it could be the way it used to be?
+Sadly, far too often.
 Too often we get stuck standing there looking at the vanished dot of what used to be, frozen in inaction, not daring to accept that things have changed and that a new response, new actions, new tasks and challenges lie before us, just like the disciples that day in Jerusalem as Jesus ascended into heaven.